-Essentially, this puts you in a position where you need to switch to another mailing platform.
-Failure to do so means you’re using two wholly incompatible platforms that aren’t doing you any good standing individually.
+Essentially, this put brands in a position where they needed to switch to another mailing platform.
+Failure to do so meant you would be using two wholly incompatible platforms that weren’t doing any good standing individually.

 How so?
-If your email provider and your store aren’t syncing, it means you can be losing out on tons of useful marketing data.
-Furthermore, your messages might not even reach your customers.
+If your email provider and your store weren’t syncing, it meant you would be losing out on tons of useful marketing data.
+Furthermore, your messages may not have been reaching your customers.
 Yikes!

 The New Love on the Block: Klaviyo